fbngrm/time-tracker/README.md

 ### Database
 A postgres database is used to store the time records for user sessions.
-The schema is initialized on startup by the scipt in the `initdb` directory.
+The schema is initialized on startup by the script in the `initdb` directory.
 Four records are pre-populated on start-up as examples.

 ### Backend